-1. I am currently employed as Principal Environmental Engineer by Global Resource Engineering, Ltd at:
+1 I am currently employed as Principal Environmental Engineer by Global Resource Engineering, Ltd at:

-- 2. I graduated from Dartmouth College and the Colorado School of Mines. - 3.
+- 2 I graduated from Dartmouth College and the Colorado School of Mines. - 3.
 I am a member, in good standing, of the Board of Colorado Professional Engineers. - 4.
 I have 22 years of experience in environmental engineering, mine water management, and geochemistry. - 5.
-I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 6.
-I am responsible for the preparation of Sections 20 and portions of Sections 1, 4, 16, 18, 25, 26 and 27 of the technical report titled "Mineral Resource Estimate Technical Report, Coringa Project, Pará, Brazil" with an effective date of March 4th, 2018 (the "Technical Report"). - 7.
+I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of Sections 20 and portions of Sections 1, 4, 16, 18, 25, 26 and 27 of the technical report titled "Preliminary Economic Assessment Technical Report, Coringa Project, Pará, Brazil" with an effective date of September 6th, 2019 (the "Technical Report"). - 7.
 I most recently visited the Coringa Gold Project from March 1st to March 8th 2017. - 8.
-I am independent of Anfield Gold Corp. applying all of the tests in Section 1.5 of NI 43-101. - 9.
-My prior involvement with the project has been as a technical consultant on prior Feasibility Study work performed on the project. - 10.
-I have read NI 43-101, Form 43-101F1 and the Technical Report and confirm the Technical Report has been prepared in compliance with that instrument and form. - 11.
-As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Sections of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.
+I am independent of the issuer applying all of the tests in Section 1.5 of NI 43-101. - 9.
+I have previously had involvement with the properties that are the subject of the Technical Report as an Independent Qualified Person for prior reports completed in 2012, 2015, and 2019. - 10.
+My prior involvement with the project has been as a technical consultant on prior Feasibility Study work performed on the project. - 11 I have read NI 43-101, Form 43-101F1 and the Technical Report and confirm the Technical Report has been prepared in compliance with that instrument and form. - 12 As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Sections of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.